-If you’re visiting the Cairns and Port Douglas region is summer, you absolutely must check out some of our fresh water swimming spots.
+If you’re visiting the Cairns and Port Douglas region is summer, you absolutely must check out some of our fresh water swimming spots as well as the iconic Great Barrier Reef.
 These are where the locals go to cool off and some, like Mossman Gorge, receive large numbers of tourists too.
 Families visit these jungle swimming holes because they are safe, there are no crocodiles or marine stingers here, and because they are stunningly beautiful.
 Swimming in crystal clear, fresh water, deep in the jungle surrounded by fish, is a bucket list experience.
 A series of photos and brief words about some of the swimming holes of Far North Queensland.

 Mossman Gorge is slightly north of Port Douglas and a big regional tourist draw.
 There is now a visitor centre, a shuttle bus and various marked walkways and short hikes through this Aboriginal owned land.
 Why are there no salt water crocodiles up here?
 The water that comes straight down from the mountain is too cold for them to survive.
 It’s safe to swim unless there has been recent heavy rain, flash floods happen occasionally and a few swimmers have been washed away.

 The Hippy Hole

 This one is famous with locals and it’s on the way up to the main Mossman Gorge swimming beach.
 Yes, there’s a beach, you’ll find a variable amount of river sand on the river bank.
 The Hippy Hole is something of a locals’ only secret, so I’m not going to tell you where it is, sorry!
 Just know that it’s there and somebody might tell you if you talk nicely to them.